List of Monster characters: Hans Georg Schuwald

 Hans Georg Schuwald (ハンス・ゲオルグ・シューバルト, Hansu Georugu Shūbaruto), known as the "Vampire of Bavaria" (バイエルンの吸血鬼, Baierun no Kyūketsuki), is a successful, reclusive paraplegic businessman who has strong influence on the European economy.
-Nearly blind, Schuwald employs several students from the University of Munich, to which he is donating his library, to read him Latin.
+Nearly blind, Schuwald employs several students from LMU Munich, to which he is donating his library, to read him Latin.
 He fathered a son with a prostitute named Margot Langer.
 Although it is believed he was there when Karl was born, for some reason he abandoned mother and son.
 While his library-dedication ceremony is targeted by Johan in a scheme to unleash terror and pandemonium, the authorities (including Inspector Lunge) believe Schuwald is the real target and Tenma is responsible.
 Before Tenma leaves for Prague, he has Karl deliver a message to Schuwald about the mother of the Liebert twins' living in Prague.
 Schuwald later undergoes therapy with Dr. Reichwein and hires Fritz Verdemann to defend Tenma when he is arrested.
 After the Ruhenheim Massacre at the end of the series, Schuwald is informed of Tenma's current status and wishes to see him again one day.